anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    (from RM): NFVI software profiles

-In addition, the RM Figure (:numref:`(from RM): NFVI hardwareprofiles and host associated capabilities` shown below) depicts the hardware profile features that apply to each instance profile.
+In addition, the RM Figure (:numref:`(from RM): NFVI hardware profiles and host associated capabilities` shown below) depicts the hardware profile features that apply to each instance profile.

 .. figure:: ../../../ref_model/figures/RM_chap5_fig_5_4_HW_profile.png